rizi85/rizi85.github.io/_posts/writeups/2024-05-24-mr-robot-ctf.md

 ```sh
 wpscan --url http://[machineIp]/0/ --wp-content-dir wp-content -U mich05654 -P /home/kali/Downloads/fsocity.dic
 ```
-7. Found password for mich05654: *Dylan_2791*
+7. Found password for mich05654!
 8. Login with found user and password on the http://[machineIp]/wp-login.php
 9. This user has limited access in wordpress
-10. Since bruteforcing with wpscan is realy slow we can use BurpSuite or Hydra to bruteforce for user *elliot*
+10. Since brute forcing with wpscan is realy slow we can use BurpSuite or Hydra to bruteforce for user *elliot*
 11. Check for dictionary downloaded; a lot of lines are repeating - clean the dictionary first
 12. Checking the dictionary again I saw that a couple of more than 11k passwords are repeating except last few lines:
 ```txt